 A Pickup Conversion Done Right

-“The bed sat in my shop for nearly 6 months and I’d mess with it in my spare time” Heilman says.
-“I used a come along, a chain and my torch to get it square and straight.”
-He also made the bed a lot stronger by adding cross bracing underneath and additional bracing to the tool boxes.
-Other improvements included welding a latch on the bed to lock the side rails down over the tool boxes.
-The headache rack was twisted and bent, so Heilman removed it, straightened the metal supports and reinstalled it.
+“The bed sat in my shop for nearly 6 mos., and I’d mess with it in my spare time,” Heilman says.
+“I used a come-along, a chain, and torch to get it square and straight.”
+He also made the bed a lot stronger by adding cross-bracing underneath and additional bracing to the toolboxes.
+Other improvements included welding a latch on the bed to lock the side rails down over the toolboxes.
+The headache rack was twisted and bent, so Heilman removed it, straightened the metal supports, and reinstalled it.
 He welded mule shoes on both sides to use for tying down loads.
-Brackets on each side of the headache rack hold additional shoes that he can locate around the floor and use for tie downs.
+Brackets on each side of the headache rack hold additional shoes he can locate around the floor and use for tie-downs.

-Heilman capped off the project by painting the flatbed with an industrial grade glossy black paint.
-The floor paint is mixed with non-slip material similar to that used on spray-in bedliners for pickups.
-“The way I’ve got this set up now it’s stronger, safer and has a better paint job than anything that comes from a factory.
+Heilman capped off the project by painting the flatbed with industrial-grade glossy black paint.
+The floor paint is mixed with non-slip material similar to that used on spray-in bed liners for pickups.
+“The way I’ve got this set up now it’s stronger, safer, and has a better paint job than anything from a factory.
 I can use it to pull straight hitch trailers or 5th wheelers, “ Heilman says.

 Click here to download page story appeared in.